Updated on January 5, 2023

 Nadiia, Chief Marketing Officer at useTrust.io

-But if you ask me, I wouldn’t rely my entire business on one single method for finding new B2B customers online.
+But if you ask me, I wouldn’t rely the entire business on one single method for finding new B2B customers online.
 Especially if it is a startup with a young (and relatively small) customer base.
-I would consider it as an “along the way” channel for a fresh flow of new customers.
+Better consider it as an “along the way” channel for a fresh flow of new potential clients to fill your sales pipeline.

 If you have a website, I assume you have a blog as well.
-And if you’re any good at SEO, your articles will attract quality leads and future customers to the valuable information you share (as being the perfect match to their search intent) – regarding your product or services.
+And if you’re any good at search engine optimization, your articles will attract quality leads and future customers to the valuable information you share (as being the perfect match to their search intent) – regarding your product or services.

 Especially in B2B, where our smart and well-informed customers are performing their own research before paying for anything, search engine optimized website is everything.
 Literally.